Tuesday, April 30, 2019

 I suppose I don’t spend enough

-time on that hostility and where
+time on that hostility and from

-from whence it might have derived);
+whence it might have derived);

 we, the audience, see him